top of page

 The following types of fibre are best for the production of short-chain fatty acids in the colon:

-• Inulin.
-You can get inulin from artichokes, garlic, leeks, onions, wheat, rye, and asparagus.
+• Inulin: You can get inulin from artichokes, garlic, leeks, onions, wheat, rye, and asparagus.

-• Fructo-oligosaccharides (FOS).
-FOS are found in various fruits and vegetables, including bananas, onions, garlic, and asparagus.
+• Fructo-oligosaccharides (FOS): FOS are found in various fruits and vegetables, including bananas, onions, garlic and asparagus.

-• Resistant starch.
-You can get resistant starch from grains, barley, rice, beans, green bananas, legumes, and potatoes that have been cooked and then cooled.
+• Resistant starch: You can get resistant starch from grains, barley, rice, beans, green bananas, legumes and potatoes that have been cooked and then cooled.

-• Pectin.
-Good sources of pectin include apples, apricots, carrots, oranges, and others.
+• Pectin: Good sources of pectin include apples, apricots, carrots, oranges and others.

-• Arabinoxylan.
-Arabinoxylan is the most common fibre in wheat bran, making up about 70% of the total fibre content.
+• Arabinoxylan: Arabinoxylan is the most common fibre in wheat bran, making up about 70% of the total fibre content.

-• Guar gum.
-Guar gum can be extracted from guar beans, which are legumes.
+• Guar gum: Guar gum can be extracted from guar beans, which are legumes.

 There are thousands of different types of bacteria in your intestines, most of which benefit your health.
 However, having too many unhealthy microbes can lead to disease.
 An imbalance of healthy and unhealthy microbes is sometimes called gut dysbiosis, and it may contribute to weight gain.

-Interestingly, in one study, when the microbiome from the obese twin was transferred to mice, they gained more weight than those that had received the microbiome of the lean twin, despite both groups eating the same diet.
+In one study, when the microbiome from the obese twin was transferred to mice, they gained more weight than those that had received the microbiome of the lean twin, despite both groups eating the same diet.
 These studies show that microbiome dysbiosis may play a role in weight gain.

-The microbiome and IBS and IBD
+The Microbiome and IBS and IBD

-The microbiome can also affect gut health and may play a role in intestinal diseases like irritable bowel syndrome (IBS) and inflammatory bowel disease (IBD).
+The microbiome can also affect gut health and may play a role in intestinal diseases, like irritable bowel syndrome (IBS) and inflammatory bowel disease (IBD).
 The bloating, cramps and abdominal pain that people with IBS experience may be due to gut dysbiosis.
 This is because the microbes produce a lot of gas and other chemicals, which contribute to the symptoms of intestinal discomfort.

 However, certain healthy bacteria in the microbiome can also improve gut health.
-Certain Bifidobacteria and Lactobacilli, which are found in probiotics and yoghurt, can help seal gaps between intestinal cells and help heal the intestines.
+Certain Bifidobacteria and Lactobacilli, which are found in probiotics and yogurt, can help seal gaps between intestinal cells and help heal the intestines.
 These species can also prevent disease-causing bacteria from sticking to the intestinal wall.
-In fact, taking certain probiotics that contain Bifidobacteria and Lactobacilli can reduce symptoms of IBS.
-Additionally, lower levels of short-chain fatty acids were linked to worsen ulcerative colitis.
+Taking certain probiotics that contain Bifidobacteria and Lactobacilli can reduce symptoms of IBS.

 Human studies also suggest that short-chain fatty acids, especially butyrate, can improve symptoms of ulcerative colitis and Crohn’s disease.
 Furthermore, improvements in inflammation were associated with an increase in butyrate production due to its anti-inflammatory properties.